janw4ld/pandoc-example/pandoc-markdown-example/example.md

 github pro subscription that allows u to use GitHub Copilot in VSCode.
 GitHub copilot suggests predictions of what you're going to type, and you can ask it questions in the document or the comments.
-It can help with git commands, md and latex syntax or even answer general trivia.
+It can help with git commands, md and
+\LaTeX syntax or even answer general trivia.

 To ask a question you need to precede it with "q:" or copilot might not suggest a response to it.